 The Board of Directors presently has ten members.
-There are three directors in the class whose term of office expires in 2009.
-All of the nominees listed below are currently directors of the Company who were previously elected by the stockholders.
-If elected at the annual meeting, each of these nominees would serve until the 2012 annual meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
-It is our policy to encourage directors and nominees for director to attend the annual meeting.
-Two of our directors attended the 2008 Annual Meeting of Stockholders.
+There are three directors in the class whose term of office expires in 2010.
+All of the nominees listed below are currently our directors who were previously elected by the stockholders.
+If elected at the Annual Meeting, each of these nominees would serve until the 2013 Annual Meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
+It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
+Four of our directors attended the 2009 Annual Meeting of Stockholders.

-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The three nominees receiving the highest number of affirmative votes will be elected.
+Directors are elected by a plurality of all the votes cast at the Annual Meeting.
+Therefore, for the three director positions, the nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected.
+Abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our management.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.

-The following is a brief biography of each nominee and each director whose term will continue after the annual meeting.
+The following is a brief biography of each nominee and each director whose term will continue after the Annual Meeting.

-Nominees for Election for a Three-year Term Expiring at the 2012 Annual Meeting
+Nominees for Election for a Three-year Term Expiring at the 2013 Annual Meeting of Stockholders